 There's also no removable bowl.
 This is one of the things that makes it so quick: there's no extra layer of insulating metal.
 But it also means it's a bit more difficult to clean.
 Once you've scraped the majority of the ice cream out of the cavity, you'll need to wipe out whats remaining with a cloth rather than putting the bowl in the sink.

 But theses are small issues.
-The real reason to think twice about buying the Lussino over the Smart Scoop is the price: it costs almost twice as much!
+The real reason to think twice about buying the Lussino over the Smart Scoop is the price: it costs almost twice as much [Amazon]!
 Is it worth the extra money?
 Well, as I say it's more powerful, faster and it makes better ice cream.

 But whether it's worth the extra money depends on your priorities and how often you'll use it.
 I make a lot of ice cream and I'm not very interested in lots of fancy features.
 So for me it's worth paying (significantly) more.

 The Breville Smart Scoop has more features than any other domestic ice cream maker on the market.
 It's also pretty expensive, second only in fact, to the professional level, Musso machines.

 The question is: are those features worth the extra money [Amazon]?